-Each subscriber to this memorandum of association wishes to form a company under the Companies Act 2006 and agrees to become a member of the Company.
-Name of each subscriber Authentication by each subscriber MR GANAPATHY RUDRAKUMAR Dated 28th March 2011
+Each Subscriber to this Memorandum of Association wishes to form a Company under the Companies Act 2006 and agrees to become a member of the Company.

+Name and Address of Subscriber

+Ayan Abdi

+Mohamed Mohamed

 THE COMPANIES ACT 2006

-PRIVATE COMPANY LIMITED BY GUARANTEE
+COMPANY LIMITED BY GUARANTEE

 ARTICLES OF ASSOCIATION

 OF

-HEARTS AND MINDS FOUNDATION

-1 Company Name

-The company's name is HEARTS AND MINDS FOUNDATION (and in this document it is called the "charity").
+(and in this document it is called the "charity")

-2 Interpretation

-The regulations contained in the Model Articles for Private Companies means a postal address or, for the purposes of electronic communication, a fax number, an e-mail or postal address or a telephone number for receiving text messages in each case registered with the charity;

-- (1) Limited by Guarantee set out in Schedule 2 of The Companies (Model Articles) Regulations 2008 (SI 3229/2008), shall not apply to the Company. - (2) In the articles:

-"address"

-"the articles" "the charity" means the charity's articles of association; means the company intended to be regulated by the articles;

-"clear days"

-in relation to the period of a notice means a period excluding:

-- a) the day when the notice is given or deemed to be given; and - b) the day for which it is given or on which it is to take effect;

-"the Commission" "Companies Acts"

-means the Charity Commission for England and Wales; means the Companies Acts (as defined in section 2 of the Companies Act 2006) insofar as they apply to the charity;

-"the directors"

-means the directors of the charity.
-The directors are charity trustees as defined by section 97 of the Charities Act 1993;

-"documents"

-means a postal address or, for the purposes of electronic communication, a fax number, an e-mail or postal address or a telephone number for receiving text messages in each case registered with the charity;

-"electronic form"

-has the meaning given in section 1168 of the Companies Act 2006;

-"the memorandum"

-"officers"

-"the seal"

-"secretary"
+INTERPRETATION

+- 1. In the articles, unless context requires otherwise - (a) "address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail or postal address or a telephone number for receiving text messages in each case registered with the charity; - (b) "the articles" means the charity's articles of association; - (c) "the charity" means the company intended to be regulated by the articles; - (d) "clear days" in relation to the period of a notice means a period excluding: - · the day when the notice is given or deemed to be given; and - · the day for which it is given or on which it is to take effect; - (e) "the Commission" means the Charity Commission for England and Wales; - (f) "Companies Acts" means the Companies Acts (as defined in section 2 and the Companies Act 2006) insofar as they apply to the charity; - (g) "the directors" means the directors of the charity.
+The directors are charity trustees as defined by section 97 of the Charities Act 1993; - (h) "document" includes, unless otherwise specified, any document sent or supplied in electronic form; - (i) "electronic form" has the meaning given in section 1168 of the Companies Act 2006; - (j) "the memorandum" means the charity's memorandum of association; - (i) "officers" includes the directors and the secretary (if any); - (k) "the seal" means the common seal of the charity if it has one;
-means the charity's memorandum of association; includes the directors and the secretary (if any); means the common seal of the charity if it has one; means any person appointed to perform the duties of the secretary of the charity;

-"the United Kingdom" means Great Britain and Northern Ireland; and words importing one gender shall include all genders, and the singular includes the plural and vice versa.
+- (1) "secretary" means any person appointed to perform the duties of the secretary of the charity; - (m) "the United Kingdom" means Great Britain and Northern Ireland; and words importing one gender shall include all genders, and the singular includes the plural and vice versa.